kpchoy/Study-Guide-Notes-/webArchitecture/web_general.md

   - user's cookies define the user to the web
 - When are cookies sent to the server?
    - all cookies valid for a page, sent from broswer to server `everytime` request to same domain

+# XSS
+- What is the danger of an XSS?
+  - crosssite scripting attack. client side injection attack